What Would Anne Lamott Do?

 The mastery of something leads to a greater enjoyment of it.
 Singers, musicians, painters, writers, athletes, and artists of all stripes know this.
 The harder we work at something, the more we are able to enjoy it.
 Annie Dillard said it another way: “Who will teach me to write?
 The page, the page, that eternal blankness.”

-Here’s something I am learning and re-learning: part of being a writer’s writer is knowing how to put—and keep—marketing in its place.
+Here’s something I am learning and re-learning: part of being a writer’s writer is knowing how to put—and keep—marketing in its proper place.

-And if you need a little help answering that question, maybe start with this:
+And, hey, if you need a little help answering that question, maybe start with this: What would Anne Lamott do?

 Journaling prompt: